-A key person is considered "fit" if his/her relevant professional and formal qualifications, knowledge and experience within the insurance sector, other financial sectors or other businesses are adequate to enable sound and prudent management,
+A key person is considered "fit" if his/her relevant professional and formal qualifications, knowledge and experience within the insurance sector, other financial sectors or other businesses are adequate to

-- The fitness assessments include, but are not limited to, a review of employment history, references and educational and professional qualifications in relation to the respective duties allocated to the relevant key function.
+- enable sound and prudent management, - The fitness assessments include, but are not limited to, a review of employment history, references and educational and professional qualifications in relation to the respective duties allocated to the relevant key function.
 The fitness assessment is based on the definition of the required knowledge, experience and qualifications for the allocated duties, - A key person is considered "proper" if he/she is of good reputation and integrity, - When assessing the propriety of key persons, their honesty and financial soundness is assessed based on evidence regarding their character, personal behaviour and business conduct, including any criminal, financial or supervisory concerns raised in any pertinent jurisdiction.

-The assessment of each key person's fitness and propriety is conducted when a person has been appointed, or if circumstances indicate that a reassessment is required.
+The assessment of each key person's fitness and propriety is conducted when a person has been appointed.
+A reassessment must be performed after a maximum of five years if there have been no grounds for earlier assessment.
 Responsible for the assessment or reassessment is the body or department that appoints the key person or nominates the key person for an election if the key person is elected.
 The results and conclusions of the assessment are documented.
 In the event that the reassessment of the fitness and propriety of a key person concludes that a key person can no longer be regarded as fit and proper, the respective responsible body takes appropriate measures.
 Such measures include considerations of a revocation.